-In a previous post I investigated two barriers to church growth: Lack of supply of religion by the church; and lack of demand for religion in society .
-For those barriers to be removed a church needs to take action to increase recruitment and not take demand by the population for granted.
-In particular, the church needs to createdemand for religion, “to seek and save the lost”, to engage with the population and convince those who don’t want the religion to embrace it.
+In a previous post, I investigated two barriers to church growth.
+Firstly, the lack of the supply of religion by the church.
+Secondly, the a lack of demand for religion in society .
+For those barriers to be removed, a church needs to take action to increase recruitment and not take demand by the population for granted.
+In particular, the church needs to create demand for religion, “to seek and save the lost”, to engage with the population and convince those who don’t want the religion to embrace it.

 Limit 3: Lack of Enthusiasts

 Enthusiasts are the name given to those in the church who actively engage in spreading the gospel, in particular in recruitment to the church.
 These enthusiasts are the ones “supplying religion” to society by “creating demand” through their persuasive actions within that society.
 As such, unlike the previous models , supply matches demand.
-However not all the church are such enthusiasts, thus supply is proportional to the number of enthusiasts, rather than the whole church.
+However, not all in the church are such enthusiasts.
+Thus, supply is proportional to the number of enthusiasts rather than the whole church.

-The reason not all the church are enthusiasts is that few Christians remain enthusiasts throughout their lifetime.
-The most effective enthusiasts are new converts, as these have the most contacts amongst unbelievers.
-After a time they settle in to church life and exchange their old unconverted friends for new converted ones.
-As such many eventually cease to be enthusiasts.
+The reason not all in the church are enthusiasts is that few Christians remain enthusiasts throughout their lifetime.
+The most effective enthusiasts are new converts, as these have the most contacts among unbelievers.
+After a time, they settle into church life and exchange their old, unconverted friends for new, converted ones.
+As such, many eventually cease to be enthusiasts.
 Even if they keep unconverted friends, those friends get used to the new religious ways of the convert, whose witness becomes less effective.

 Removing the Growth Barrier